 India is a carbohydrates surplus, it is deficient in terms of protein, fats, minerals, vitamins, and also in terms of amino acids.
 So to re-address agriculture, we need to keep in mind the ecosystem.
 There is to be a demand-led approach, where we create the need of buying millets because consumers are interested in maintaining their health and they are committed to the welfare of their body and mind.

 Unless we do that kind of awareness and reorientation, just production is not going to help, there is a large number of alternatives just like paddy.
 There must be a balance between demand and supply of millets.

 Millets are C4 plants and genetically they have the ability to give more yield than wheat and paddy.
 We need to tap the particular genetic potential and see how the yields will go from 1 tonne to 2-2.5 tonnes per hectare.
 Unless we are able to achieve high productivity, we will not be able to gain advantages in terms of inter-crop comparison.

 We must not only give better market opportunities, better procurement rate but simultaneously higher yield, because only a higher yield multiplied by a higher rate in the market, is what is going to convince the farmers.

-From the Rainfed Area prospectives, I must say whatever we do, when we utilize the entire capacity of water which is about 4000 billion cubic metres, we will still be left with 51% of our cultivated area under the rainfed system.
+From the Rainfed Area prospectives, I must say whatever we do, when we utilize the entire capacity of water which is about 4000 billion cubic meters, we will still be left with 51% of our cultivated area under the rainfed system.
 Hence, under the rainfed system, it is these millets that are more resilient.
-Under a rainfed system, millets have low carbon footprints, highly energy-efficient and simultaneously water efficient.
+Under a rainfed system, millets have low carbon footprints, are highly energy-efficient, and are simultaneously water efficient.

-We need to convince farmers to adopt, backed by research, Ministry of Agriculture and Policy.
+We need to convince farmers to adopt, backed by research, the Ministry of Agriculture and Policy.